 Aims and Scope

 Economics is an open-access journal that does not charge any author fees.
 This is due to support by its founding institutions, the Kiel Institute for World Economy and the ZBW – Leibniz Information Centre for Economics.
 Both institutions belong to the Leibniz Association.
-Jointly, they launched the Economics in 2007, and at that time, they also agreed to finance it.
+Jointly, they launched the journal in 2007, and at that time, they also agreed to finance it.

 Economics embodies the following principles:

 Open Access: Following the principle that knowledge is a public good, the journal adheres to the BOAI definition of open access: that users have the right to "read, download, copy, distribute, print, search, or link to the full texts of these articles".

 Speed: Submitted papers that have been identified as sufficiently promising for a referee process are made available on the journal’s homepage within three weeks as discussion papers.
 Thus, the time for new ideas to find their way into the scientific community is substantially reduced.

-Add-on Services: To foster scientific exchange, economics embeds forums on special themes, where authors and readers can communicate and possibly conduct joint research.
-In addition, interested readers can take advantage of alert services announcing new papers in their fields.
+Add-on Services: Interested readers can take advantage of alert services announcing new papers in their fields.
 As far as possible, economics also provides hyperlinks to the referenced literature.

 Style and Contents

 Economics aims to cover all the main areas of economics.
 Inevitably, articles in different areas of economics are addressed at different audiences.
 Many of the articles submitted to the journal are standard technical pieces, addressed to a purely academic audience.
 Others concern economic policy and thus are addressed both to economists and policy makers with some economic background.
 Yet others are surveys and overviews, often interdisciplinary, addressed to a nontechnical audience.
 To attract this variety of contributions, economics will contain the following areas, in addition to the standard contributions for a purely academic audience:

-economics Policy Papers are concerned with the economic analysis of current policy issues.
-The analysis is rigorous, from a theoretical and empirical perspective, but the articles are written in non-technical language appropriate for a broad spectrum of economic decision makers and participants economic policy discussion.
+Papers of this area are concerned with the economic analysis of current policy issues.
+The analysis is rigorous, from a theoretical and empirical perspective.
+Contributions are written in nontechnical language appropriate for a broad spectrum of decision makers and participants in policy discussion.